element-hq/element-meta/docs/FTUE.md

 10. [if we don't get user attributes from the server or user is allowed to change them] Additional user attributes (user can skip; see [Additional user attributes](#additional-user-attributes) for more details)
 11. Ask to allow notifications
 12. Ask for consent to analytics
-13. User account summary? (your name, avatar, MXID, etc.)
+13. User account summary (your name, avatar, MXID, etc.)
 14. Element is set up, user sees their 'All chats' list